zengm-games/zengm/README.md

 Use
 ---

-To run the game form this directory:
+To run the game from this directory:

     ./bin/basketball-gm